romy47/shared-home-backend/README.md

 - generate client files, these are typescript models generated from prisma schema. you must need to generate it initially and everytime u migrate database. `npx prisma generate`
 - run the project with command `npm start`

+## How to seed data?
+Right now seeding data means, user will be created with username, password(123456). for each user, a house will be created, and 2 more users will be created, and attached to the house.

+* **How to seed data**: Goto seeder folder, and then run `ts-node user-seed.ts seed <user_count>` if u pass 3, it will create (1 house, 1user as houseadmin, 2 user has housetenant) 3 times.

+* **How to delete data**: it will delete all house, all housemembers, all users from firebase and all users from db.
+Goto seeder folder, and then run`ts-node user-seed.ts delete`

 ### How to migrate when u changed the database?
 - Change the prisma schema file for migration based on your project requirement.
 - Now generate and run DB migration, `npx prisma migrate dev --name <migration-name>`.